PANCHO7532/scripts-and-random-code/resrcds-js-prealpha/README.txt

 Altough i do not guarantee that this project will see the surface from their cave someday, i wont discard it as i'm obsessed with Source Engine xD
 Anyway, see ya' round

+Oh, almost forgot, if you find something useful here, and you do something cool with it, don't forget to share some credit :D